Skip to main content

 Structured Education providers should either:

-• add attendance information to the portal as and when the patient is offered and attends a diabetes structured education programme
+• add attendance information to the portal as and when the patient is offered and attends a diabetes structured education programme (manual upload)

-• complete the Structured education provider template and upload on the NDA Structured Education portal.
 Users will first need to register to this platform using the CAP registration form.
-When sending the form, please indicate that Structured Education access is required
+When sending the form, please indicate that structured education access is required.

 Full guidance documents can be found below:

-Structured Education providers guidance
+Structured education providers guidance

 Access the National Diabetes Audit reports